Chapter 33 : Stunned

 “What about James?
 We have to find him first!”

-“You mean you haven’t seen him?”
+“You mean you don't know where he is?”
 I blurted out, gaping.
 “He went off to look for you guys!”

-Immediately, four heads swivelled towards my direction, all with identical, curious gleams in their eyes.
+Immediately, four heads swiveled towards my direction, all with identical, curious gleams in their eyes.

 “Erm, I mean, that’s what he said...
-When I was talking to him.
-Earlier.”
+When I was talking to him earlier.”
 I looked down.
-Oh, how interesting, a floor.
-“You know how we like to...talk.”
+Oh interesting, a floor.
+“You know how we like to... talk.”

 Cue: awkward silence.

 “An-y-ways,” Fred cleared his throat conspicuously.
 He snapped his fingers in front of Aidan, who was still staring shrewdly at me.
-“If James’ not here, then he must be trying to find Aunt Ginny.”
+“If James isn't here, then he must be trying to find Aunt Ginny.”
 He turned to me to explain.
-“She was the one who brought us here in the first place - told us to stay put.
+“She was the one who brought us to this corner in the first place — told us to stay put.
 I don’t know where she went off to though...But I’m sure she’s fine.”
 There was not a single hitch of worry in Fred’s tone.
 He was talking easily, with all the confidence in the world, as if he were simply reporting the weather.

-“Her and James are probably off having showdowns with evil Death Eaters and getting themselves brutally murdered,” Dom countered depressingly, ever the ray of sunshine.
+“Her and James are probably off having showdowns with evil Death Eaters and getting murdered,” Dom countered depressingly, ever the ray of sunshine.

 “No, Potter wouldn’t.
-He’s not that stupid,” I mumbled, but even I heard the doubt in my voice.
-Two words kept chanting inside my head like a never-ending tape - hero’s complex, hero’s complex, hero’s complex...
+He’s not that stupid,” I mumbled, but even I heard the doubt in my own voice.
+Two words kept repeating themselves inside my head like a never-ending chant — hero’s complex, hero’s complex, hero’s complex...
 Who was I kidding?
-The prat was probably taking an Avada Kerdava for the Minister right now!
+The prat was probably taking an Avada Kerdava for the Minister at this very moment.

 Dom, however, wasn’t so convinced.
 “Are you kidding me?
 We’d get killed!”

-“Oh, and what do you propose?
-Sitting around here like a couple of giant targets?
-Hang on, I think we’re missing the signs with giant, neon arrows to point over our heads.
-How ‘bout I go grab those - ?”
+“Oh, and what do you propose we do?
+Sit around here like a couple of giant targets?
+Hang on, I think we’re missing the giant neon arrow signs to point over our heads.
+How ‘bout I go grab those — ?”

-“Right, because I’m sure the Death Eaters are going to treat us so much better if we go out and introduce ourselves first.
-‘Hi, my name’s Dominique Weasley.
-Now do you mind killing me swiftly?
-I’m not really in the mood for a slow, painful death right now.’
+“Right, because I’m sure the Death Eaters are going to treat us so much better if we go out there and introduce ourselves first.
+'Hi, my name's Dominique Weasley.
+Now would you mind killing me quickly?
+I'm not really into the whole slow-and-painful thing.'
 No!
 Let’s stay here!”